 Present law authorizes the La.
-School for Math, Science, and the Arts, the Louis Armstrong High School for the Arts, and the New Orleans Center for the Creative Arts the authority to prescribe and select textbooks and instructional materials for the children enrolled in each respective school but directed that, wherever practical, the school's board shall select textbooks and materials of instruction as adopted by BESE.

-Proposed law deletes the preference for BESE adopted textbooks and materials.
+School for Math, Science, and the Arts, the Louis Armstrong High School for the Arts, and the New Orleans Center for the Creative Arts to prescribe and select textbooks and instructional materials but directs that, wherever practical, each school's board shall select those adopted by BESE.
+Proposed law deletes the preference for BESEadopted textbooks and materials.